 The typical Fisheries Sciences graduate will earn significantly less than the average college grad, -23.0% to be exact.This earning potential can increase when you pick the right school.
 More likely than not, a school that is rated one of the best in one category is highly ranked in others.
 The schools below might have more to offer than just promising salary prospects.

 You can find rankings of Fisheries Sciences programs with the highest starting salaries below.
 Our ranking methodology uses Fisheries Sciences specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 Oregon State University is among your top options if you're planning on studying Fisheries Sciences.
 Fisheries sciences majors from Oregon State University earn a boost of approximately 4.9% above the typical income of fisheries sciences graduates.
-The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.
+With over 20,000 students, this school is among the biggest schools in the country.

 It's difficult to beat Humboldt State University if you wish to study Fisheries Sciences.
 Grads of the fisheries sciences program report average early career income of fisheries sciences and mid-career income of $56,865.
 Arcata, California supplies a charming small-town atmosphere for students to grow in.

 Powerful support for student veterans earns this school a high rating.
 You shouldn't worry about affording Humboldt State University; 71.0% of their undergraduates receive financial assistance.
 Learn more to see just how well Humboldt State University ranks in other categories.